clear clear clear

 Homestead

-Real or personal property, including co-op, used as residence to $10,000; up to $3500 of unused homestead may be applied to any property
+Real or personal property, including co-op, used as residence to $35,000, $60,000 if 65 or older and spouse is deceased (husband and wife my double); up to $5000 of unused homestead may be applied to any property

 Property held as tenancy by the entirety may be exempt against debts owed by only one spouse